-But “curious” doesn’t make “good”, as really this is just a tiny trail awkwardly crammed between two private properties, giving one the feel of sneaking through someone’s backyard to get to a different destination.
+But “curious” doesn’t make “good”.
+This is really just a tiny trail, awkwardly crammed between two private properties, giving one the feel of sneaking through someone’s backyard to get to a different destination.

 There’s a modicum of potential here, if the park board gets around to designing it as promised.

 “Only stopped because I was rear ended on Oak St bridge.”